-- Counseling services provided by a Licensed Clinical Social Worker; - Occupational therapy provided by an Occupational Therapist - Physical therapy provided by a Physical Therapist - Speech therapy provided by a Speech Therapist - Education and training of the Waiver participant to self-direct his or her care needs and/or the education and training of their identified caregivers (who are not CLHF employees) on their care needs - Assessment for and repair of Durable Medical Equipment and - State Plan Personal Care Services or WPCS as described in the approved Waiver when off site from the CLHF if such care is not duplicative of care required to be provided to the waiver participant by the CLHF (i.e., not for care to and from medical appointments).
+- Speech therapy provided by a Speech Therapist

+- Education and training of the Waiver participant to self-direct his or her care needs and/or the

+- State Plan Personal Care Services or WPCS as described in the approved Waiver when off site from the CLHF if such care is not duplicative of care required to be provided to the waiver participant by the CLHF (i.e., not for care to and from medical appointments).
 State Plan or WPCS providers will not be paid for care that is duplicative of the care being provided by the CLHF.

-- 1. All Waiver services rendered by the CLHF shall require prior authorization and reauthorization in accordance with CCR, Title 22, section 51003. - 2.
-A TAR shall be prepared by the CLHF and submitted to the Waiver Agency or DHCS for each waiver participant utilizing respite in a CLHF that renders Waiver services.
+1. All Waiver services rendered by the CLHF shall require prior authorization and reauthorization in accordance with CCR, Title 22, section 51003.

+2. A TAR shall be prepared by the CLHF and submitted to the Waiver Agency or DHCS for each waiver participant utilizing respite in a CLHF that renders Waiver services.
 The initial TAR for each waiver participant shall be accompanied by an RN developed assessment of care needs, and a POT signed by the participant's current primary care physician.
 The initial TAR submitted by the CLHF shall include a copy of the current facility license.
-TARs submitted for reauthorization shall be accompanied by an updated primary care physician signed POT and a renewed facility license, as appropriate. - 3.
-Each CLHF shall maintain a medical record chart for each waiver participant.
+TARs submitted for reauthorization shall be accompanied by an updated primary care physician signed POT and a renewed facility license, as appropriate.

+3. Each CLHF shall maintain a medical record chart for each waiver participant.
 This medical record shall include documentation regarding all contact made with CLHF professional personnel, current POTs, referral requests and outcomes of said referrals and shall be available to the CMT or HCBA Case Management provider for any scheduled or unscheduled visit.
 All CLHF documentation shall be maintained in compliance with the applicable Federal and State laws, HCBA Waiver Provider Standards of Participation, and shall be retained by the CLHF for three years.
 The CLHF shall also maintain records to document that the nursing staff requirements (see Nursing Services above) of these SOP have been met and have those records available for inspection or review by the Waiver Agency or DHCS upon request at any time.